fenago/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 The first step is to split the loaded series into train and test sets.
 We will use the first 11
 years (132 observations) for training and the last 12 for the test set.
-The traintestsplit() function below will split the series taking the raw observations and the number of observations to use in the test set as arguments.
+The train_test_split() function below will split the series taking the raw observations and the number of observations to use in the test set as arguments.